-- When the browser connects with the web server secured with SSL, it sends SSL version number, cipher settings, session-specific data, and other information that the web server needs to communicate with the client using SSL.
+- When the browser connects with the web server secured with SSL, it sends the SSL version numbers, cipher settings, session-specific data, and other information the web server needs to communicate with the client using SSL.

 - In response, the web server sends a copy of its SSL certificate, including the server's SSL version number, cipher settings, session-specific data, and public key.

 - The browser checks the certificate against the pre-installed list of trusted CAs.
-It also filters out that the certificate is unexpired, unrevoked, and its common name is valid for the website it is connecting to.
+It also filters out that the certificate is unexpired and unrevoked, and its common name is valid for the website it connects to.

-- If the browser trusts the certificate, it uses the server's public key to creates and sends back an encrypted symmetric session key.
+- If the browser trusts the certificate, it uses the server's public key to create and send back an encrypted symmetric session key.

-- Now the server and browser both encrypt all transmitted data with the session key.
+- Now the server and browser encrypt all transmitted data with the session key.

 Is my certificate SSL or TLS?

-The SSL certificate has always been used for the secure and encrypted transmission of data.
-Each time when the new version was released, only the version number was altered.
+The SSL certificate has always been used for secure and encrypted data transmission.
+Each time when a new version was released, only the version number was altered.
 However, when the version was updated from SSLv3.0 to SSLv4.0, it was renamed TLSv1.0.
 TLS is the successor to SSL.